rust-lang/rust/src/doc/rustc-dev-guide/src/debugging-support-in-rustc.md

 <!-- toc -->

 This document explains the state of debugging tools support in the Rust compiler (rustc).
-The document gives an overview of debugging tools like GDB, LLDB etc. and infrastructure around Rust compiler to debug Rust code.
-If you want to learn how to debug the Rust compiler itself, then you must see [Debugging the Compiler] page.
+It gives an overview of GDB, LLDB, as well as infrastructure around Rust compiler to debug Rust code.
+If you want to learn how to debug the Rust compiler itself, see [Debugging the Compiler].

-The material is gathered from YouTube video [Tom Tromey discusses debugging support in rustc].
+The material is gathered from the video,
+[Tom Tromey discusses debugging support in rustc].

 ## Preliminaries